Section Image

 Major grocery stores and locally owned businesses

-With Downtown Portland just 3 miles across the river, folks living in Meetinghouse Hill have fast access to one of the best dining and entertainment districts in New England.
+With Downtown Portland just 3 miles across the river, folks living in Meetinghouse Hill have fast access to dining and entertainment districts.
 Drivers can head over the Casco Bay Bridge and enter the city within 10 minutes when traffic is light.
-On the way there, they can stop in at major stores in the shopping center just off Broadway.
-Shaw’s, Hannaford and CVS can all be accessed for grocery shopping or running errands.
-Other spots here include SoPo Seafood market and locally owned restaurants like Q Street Diner, which has a classic 1950s America aesthetic.
-Cottage Road, on the north side of the neighborhood, has a few other spots to check out.
-Red’s Dairy Freeze is a cozy ice cream window in a barn-like building with hot fudge sundaes and shakes.
-Otto is a long-time staple for fresh pizzas and Mast Landing Brewing Company has craft beers in a trendy taproom.
-For an Italian fest, DiPietro's Market is just up the road, and across the street from there is David's’ 388 Restaurant, which serves fresh seafood and a blueberry lemon bread pudding for dessert.
+On the way there, they can stop at major stores in the shopping center just off Broadway, including Shaw’s, Hannaford and CVS.
+Other spots here include the SoPo Seafood market and locally owned restaurants like Q Street Diner, which has a classic 1950s America aesthetic.
+Cottage Road, on the neighborhood's north side, is home to Red’s Dairy Freeze, an ice cream window in a barn-like building with hot fudge sundaes and shakes.
+Otto is a longtime staple for fresh pizzas, and Mast Landing Brewing Company has craft beers in a trendy taproom.
+DiPietro's Market is just up the road for an Italian fest, across the street from David's’ 388 Restaurant, which serves upscale American fare like lamb, mussels and filet mignon.

 1/3

-Route 77 takes commuters and shoppers about 3 miles north to Downtown Portland via the Casco Bay Bridge.
+Maine State Route 77 leads about 3 miles north to Downtown Portland via the Casco Bay Bridge.
 "I’m so lucky to have the small town feel while being so close to the city – and all its perks – that drew me here,” Black says.
-The Portland International Jetport is about 6 miles west via Broadway, and takes about 20 minutes to get there when traffic is light.
-Interstate 95 can take drivers about two hours and 108 miles south to Boston, which can also be reached by taking the Downeaster Train through Amtrak, about a two hour and 40-minute trip.
-The nearest hospital is the MaineHealth Maine Medical Center which is also located downtown.
+The Portland International Jetport is about 6 miles west via Broadway, and it takes about 20 minutes to get there in light traffic.
+Interstate 95 can take drivers about two hours and 108 miles south to Boston, which can also be reached in less than 3 hours via Amtrak's Downeaster Train.
+The nearest hospital is the MaineHealth Maine Medical Center downtown.

 Shelby Sullivan